AdobeDocs/learning-manager.en/help/migrated/learners/adobe-learning-manager-app-for-desktop.md

 To mute notifications, click **profile menu** > **Settings > **Mute notifications**.

-## Settings in Adobe Captivate Prime desktop application {#settingsinadobecaptivateprimedesktopapplication}
+## Settings in Adobe Learning Manager desktop application {#settingsinadobecaptivateprimedesktopapplication}

 In the **Settings** page, change the following settings: